HubLot/vim-gromacs/README.rst

   :so %
   :q!
+..

  + **OS Supported**

-Vim-Gromacs has been tested on Ubuntu 8.04, 10.04 and 11.04, Debian Squeeze and Mac OS X.
+Vim-Gromacs has been tested on Ubuntu 8.04, 10.04 and 11.04, Debian Squeeze, Fedora 16 and Mac OS X.
 Please let us know if it's working on other distros.

 Get Started